Games client plus its

 The Go and Rust SDKs expose the same(room, player) model and the same three

-channels over the shared MoqtClient, with method names in each language’s
+channels over the shared MoqtClient.
+Method names use each language’s

 idiomatic case.
 Package coordinates: github.com/clutchcall/clutchcall-sdk/go, clutchcall.
 Unity